Adam Broomberg and Rafael Gonzalez

 Anchor in the Landscape

-Anchor in the Landscape is a collection of 8×10″ black-and-white studies of olive trees growing in the Occupied Territories of Palestine, some of which are thousands of years old.
-This project considers the importance of the olive tree in Palestinian identity and its role as a marker in a changing, contested, and often destroyed landscape.
+Anchor in the Landscape is a collection of large-format black-and-white studies of olive trees growing in the Occupied Territories of Palestine, some of which are thousands of years old.